 Youverify can help real estate professionals to screen their clients for potential Politically Exposed Persons (PEPs).

 d.
-Sanctions screening:
+Sanctions screening

 Youverify can help real estate professionals to screen their clients for potential sanctions risks.